shahriar-rahman/A-Comparative-Analysis-of-Amazon-Book-Ratings-using-Collaborative-Filtering/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── figures            <- Generated graphics and figures to be used in reporting │   └── ide_graphs           <- Generated using PyCharm IDE │   └── notebook_graphs    <- Generated using Jupyter Notebooks
+    ├── figures            <- Generated graphics and figures obtained from visualization.py │   └── ide_graphs           <- Generated using PyCharm IDE
+    │   └── notebook_graphs    <- Generated using Jupyter Notebooks
     │